llaske/sugarizer/docs/tutorial_step6.md

 ### How presence works

-Before further implementation let's pause to explain what exactly Sugarizer presence framework is and do.
+Before further implementation let's pause to explain what exactly Sugarizer presence framework is and what it does.

 The presence framework provide a real time communication between a set of clients.
 To do that the framework is based on the [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern.
 Every client could create one or more **topics**.
 Other clients could **subscribe** to these topics and everyone could **publish** messages on a topic.
 When a message is published on a topic, only clients connected to this topic receive the message.